ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 {{% fig "mills-mary-cvcc-join" "800" /%}}

-The following advertisements may be for the Mills' store, as both the description and timing fit, or this could possibly be for the Porter Store.
-According to the information provided by Allan Starkweather, F. H. Edwards started a hardware store at 3 East Main Street in 1879.
-Note too that Henry Porter, who owned the larger general store on the opposite corner of E. H. Mills & Co., retired in 1879.
+The following advertisements *could* be for the Mills' store, as both the description and timing fit, or this could possibly be for the Porter Store.
+According to the information provided by Allan Starkweather, Henry Porter, who owned the larger general store on the opposite corner of E. H. Mills & Co., retired in 1879, and F. H. Edwards started a hardware store at 3 East Main Street in 1879.

 <div class="cols">
 {{% fig "corfu/1879-03-22-buffalo-morning-express-buffalo-ny-p1" "350" /%}}